2021–22 NHL season: United States

 Turner's contract includes exclusive rights to up to 72 exclusive games per-season, the Winter Classic, and extended highlights on Turner's Bleacher Report website.
 Games primarily air on TNT, with sister networks TBS and TruTV used as overflow channels.
 The agreement also included the option to stream its games on HBO Max, but TNT eventually chose not to do so until the 2023–24 NHL season.
 For the 2021–22 season, TNT aired 50 games, primarily on Wednesday nights (with 15 doubleheaders), seven weeks of games on Sundays in March and April 2022, and all three outdoor games.
 Due to TNT's prior commitments to air AEW Dynamite, the network only aired a single, west coast game on Wednesday nights from October 27 through December 29, after which Dynamite moved to TBS beginning January 5.

 NHL Network continued to nationally televise selected regular season games not broadcast by either ESPN or TNT.
 NHL Network and TNT games were not be available to stream live on ESPN+, but were available on-demand 24 hours after they end.

 ESPN and TNT's coverage of the Stanley Cup playoffs differs from their rights to the NBA playoffs.
 With ESPN and TNT having designated days of the week in which they televise the first two rounds of the NBA playoffs, the NHL has to work around those dates while ensuring that both broadcasters televise roughly an equal number of first and second round Stanley Cup playoff games.
 ESPN/ABC then has the first choice of which NHL Conference finals series to air, instead of having the broadcasters alternate annually between Eastern and Western Conference like they do with their NBA Conference finals coverage.
-And while the NBA Finals is exclusive to ABC, coverage of the Stanley Cup Finals instead alternates annually, with ABC airing it during even-numbered years (marking the first time that it was broadcast entirely on American network television; under past contracts, two games aired on cable) and TNT televising it during odd-numbered years (marking the first time since 1994 that national coverage was exclusively on cable television).
+And while the NBA Finals is exclusive to ABC, coverage of the Stanley Cup Final instead alternates annually, with ABC airing it during even-numbered years (marking the first time that it was broadcast entirely on American network television; under past contracts, two games aired on cable) and TNT televising it during odd-numbered years (marking the first time since 1994 that national coverage was exclusively on cable television).